imba/imba.io/content/docs/basic-syntax.md

         <div.item .done=todo.completed> <span> todo.title
 ```

-Selector can also be nested inside tag trees, and be included only when certain conditions are true.
+Styling can also be nested inside tag trees, and be conditionally included.

 ```imba
 tag todo-app